 The Baltic Guitar Quartet was formed in 2004 by four young and talented classic guitar performers.
 The ensemble is appreciated by local classical music lovers and presented to foreign audiences as the leading guitar ensemble in the Baltic States.
-The quartet has performed in over 20 countries and most prestigious concert halls, among them Japan, Russia, China, Austria, Denmark as well as the renowned Berlin Philharmonic, Royal Castle in Warsaw, Southbank Center in London and the Forbidden City Concert Hall in Beijing.
+The quartet has performed in over 25 countries and most prestigious concert halls, among them Japan, Russia, China, Austria, Denmark as well as the renowned Berlin Philharmonic, Royal Castle in Warsaw, Southbank Center in London and the Forbidden City Concert Hall in Beijing.
 The present line-up of the quartet was formed in 2008, after a Belgian performer Chris Ruebens joined Zigmas Čepulėnas, Sergej Krinicin and Saulius S. Lipčius.
-The quartet members are winners of various contests, active solo performers, whose music is sensitive, colorful and subtle without being pretentious.
-The quartet refined its knowledge on subtleties of chamber music together with the violinist, former member of the National Vilnius String Quartet prof. Petras Kunca, also improved their skills with the help of internationally renowned musicians and ensembles, among them Los Angeles Guitar Quartet, Oscar Ghiglia, Pepe Romero, Roland Dyens, David Russell, Laura Young and Bandini Chiacchiaretta duo.
+The quartet members are winners of various contests, active performers, whose music is sensitive, colorful and subtle without being pretentious.
+The quartet refined its knowledge on subtleties of chamber music together with the violinist, former member of the National Vilnius String Quartet prof. Petras Kunca, also improved their skills with the help of internationally renowned musicians and ensembles, among them Los Angeles Guitar Quartet, Oscar Ghiglia, Pepe Romero, Roland Dyens, David Russell, Laura Young, Bandini Chiacchiaretta duo and others.

 The Baltic Guitar Quartet actively performs in Lithuania‘s main concert halls and most prominent festivals as well as concerts organized by the Lithuanian National Philharmonic Society.
 The musicians frequently perform abroad.
-They have already visited Austria, Belgium, Bulgaria, China, Cyprus, Denmark, Estonia, Italy, Japan, Macedonia, Moldova, Poland, Russia, the Czech Republic, Turkey, Ukraine, Germany, and Great Britain.
+They have already visited Austria, Belarus, Belgium, Bulgaria, China, Cyprus, Denmark, Estonia, Finland, Georgia, Italy, Ireland, Japan, Latvia, Macedonia, Moldova, Netherlands, Pakistan, Poland, Russia, the Czech Republic, Turkey, Ukraine, Germany, and Great Britain.
 The ensemble has frequented the most famous concert halls: Berlin Philharmonic, Royal Castle in Warsaw, Southbank Center and St. James‘s Church in London, Forbidden City Concert Hall and National Center of Performing Arts in Beijing.
 The quartet has also performed in the most prestigious Europe's festivals, among them Iserlohn Guitar Symposium, Saitenspruenge (Germany), Martsishor International Music Festival (Moldova), Flanders Music Festival (Belgium), Paganini Festival (Italy), Probaltica Festival (Poland), Cyprus International Guitar Festival (Cyprus), Fiesta de la guitarra (Estonia) and others.